 Access ADSelfService Plus.
 This will automatically route you to the standby server.

-Go to the High Availability settings and disable it.
+Go to the High Availability settings under the Admin tab and uncheck the option Enable High Availability.

-Restart the standby server, and then restart the primary server.
+Restart the standby server, and then the primary server.